QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Evaluations

 Last, in Figure~\ref{fig:evaluation-bq-abla} (d), we verify the stability and quality of QPET's global error-bound tuning mechanism (Algorithm~\ref{alg:globaltune}).
-To this end, with $Q(x) = x^2$, we compared SZ3/HPEZ-QPET to QoI-SZ3/HPEZ (QoI-HPEZ leverages the QoI-SZ3-style global error selection on HPEZ-QPET).
-On the Miranda dataset, SZ3-QPET resolves the instability of QoI-SZ3, and HPEZ-QPET provides better compression ratios (5\% $\sim$ 20\% across different QoI error thresholds) than QoI-HPEZ.
+To this end, with $Q(x) = x^2$, we compared SZ3/HPEZ-QPET to QoI-SZ3/HPEZ.
+On the Miranda dataset, SZ3-QPET resolves the instability of QoI-SZ3 (which presents performance degradation on large error bounds due to suboptimal error bound selection), and HPEZ-QPET provides better compression ratios (5\% $\sim$ 20\% across different QoI error thresholds) than QoI-HPEZ.
 According to these results and more similar ones we acquired, we can state that Algorithm~\ref{alg:globaltune} achieves state-of-the-art for global error-bound tuning.